In a close dialog with our customers and through the experience we gain in our projects, we continuously develop YUNA in short sprints.

 Scripts for productive analysis jobs are managed by YUNA.
 Whether for ETL, data preparation, ML models or visualizations: Adjustments to the scripts as well as their results – for example through input from business users or end users – should be traceable at any time through good documentation.
 As of YUNA 1.24, it is now possible to connect a Git repository and synchronize it with YUNA.

-YUNA users can thus – depending on their authorization level – access the Git repo of the data scientists and create scripts for the respective phases of a workflow from development to test to production.
-Git integration in YUNA makes sophisticated data science script deployment scenarios less error-prone and significantly easier and faster to implement.
+YUNA users can thus – depending on their authorization level – access the Git repo of the data scientists and deploy scripts for the respective phases of a workflow from development to test to productive.
+Git integration in YUNA makes sophisticated data science script deployment scenarios less error-prone and much easier and faster to implement.

 Overview of waiting analysis jobs

-In YUNA, the user can schedule the execution of each analysis in analysis jobs.
-In doing so, YUNA automatically controls the ranking of the respective scripts in a schedule.
+In YUNA, the user can time the execution of each analysis in analysis jobs.
+In doing so, YUNA automatically controls the ranking of each script in a schedule.
 As of YUNA 1.24, the exact start time of a queued job is displayed.
-By improving traceability, the update or restart of a YUNA instance, for example, can be better planned without interrupting the run of a relevant analysis job.
+By improving traceability, the update or restart of a YUNA instance, for example, can be better planned without interrupting the run of a relevant analysis job as a result.

 Job status for easier debugging

-An analysis job passes through various phases such as SCHEDULED, START, FINISHED, CANCELLED in its possibly cyclically repeating life cycle.
+An analysis job goes through different phases such as SCHEDULED, START, FINISHED, CANCELLED in its possibly cyclically repeating life cycle.
 YUNA 1.24 now displays the phase a job is in at any time.
 This simplifies debugging and debugging a script during the development of an analysis.

 Automatic script log cleanup

-YUNA offers the possibility to define optional cyclic routines for the system in the system settings.
+YUNA provides the ability to define optional cyclic routines for the system in the system settings.
 These have been extended in YUNA 1.24 with an additional action that allows the administrator to clean up the generated logs of analysis scripts in a defined time window.
 Thus, system resources are conserved and the overview is increased.

 Simplified dashboard development with YUNA-ML